jumboduck/squirrel/README.md

 -   If the image is updated, the previously used image will be removed from cloudinary.
 -   Entries can be deleted by clicking the trashcan icon in a listing or entry page.

+#### Profile and Account Management

+-   The profile page features statistics about the squirrels account: Number of reviews, number of favorited reviews, average rating.
+-   Clicking on the "Manage Account" button will make a modal window appear and give the user the possibility to update their username, email and/or password.
+The new information must conform to the validation rules described above.
+Additionally, the current password is needed to make any of these changes.

 ### Features Left to Implement

 -   A password recovery system, that would send an email to a user's account, needs to be implemented.